 5 Individual package information

-Clicking on a package in search results or in a universe overview will lead you to homepage for that package.
+Clicking on a package in search results or in a universe overview will lead you to the homepage for that package.
 You can also link to this page directly via the url https://{owner}.r-universe.dev/{package}.

 These package pages are generated automatically and provide detailed information about each project, and all the information and resources to quickly install and try the package locally in R.

-5.1 Package information
+5.2 Package information

 The initial section of the homepage shows descriptive data and links to resources from this package, such as source/binary files, the package manual and NEWS file.
 Further down we show installation instructions to install the package in R. Installation is quick and easy because we provide pre-compiled binaries for Windows and MacOS, so no special tools or setup is required on the user machine.